chaoge525/soafee_demo/documentation/tools.rst

 Interactive Build Container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The script allows the user to customise both the container engine arguments as well as the kas commands that will be executed, via the following script
+The script allows the user to customize both the container engine arguments as well as the kas commands that will be executed, via the following script
 options: